hoprnet/hoprnet/README.md

 //  /ip4/192.168.0.14/tcp/9095/ipfs/16Uiu2HAkzuoWfxBgsgBCr8xqpkjs1RAmtDPxafCUAcbBEonnVQ65
 //
 // Own Ethereum address: 0x32C160A5008e517Ce06Df4f7d4a39fFC52E049cf
-// Funds: 100 ETH
+// Funds: 100 HOPR
-// Stake: 0 ETH
+// Stake: 0 HOPR
 ```
-You can then follow the on-screen instructions to stake funds (just hit `[enter]` twice to confirm that you want to stake and then add 0.1 ETH to the payment channel smart contract).
+You can then follow the on-screen instructions to stake funds (just hit `[enter]` twice to confirm that you want to stake and then add 0.1 HOPR to the payment channel smart contract).

 Repeat this step 3 more times so that you have a total of 4 HOPR nodes running.
 Make sure to change the parameter `0` that you entered the first time to `1`, `2`, `3` the following times.
 This starts the HOPR nodes with different private keys and lets you send messages from one to another.